h-dapsauski/Repetitive_Elements_Pipeline/README.md

 * `-o` output directory for quast results

 ### Interpretation
-An additional, separate script has been provided to create a table from the QUAST data.
-However, this script implements hard-coding and is unlikely to work with different data.
+An additional, separate script called `summary_quast.py` has been provided to create a table of metrics from the QUAST data.
+However, this script implements hard-coding and is less likely to work with different data.
 However, it has been provided for testing and reference purposes.